 Chilkat River production estimates were provided by Brian Elliott (ADF&G Fishery Biologist, Haines, personal communication).

 The contrast in correlations between adult return and smolt production and marine survival may be explained by a combination of process error and statistical error, primarily in the Chilkat River estimates.
 Estimates of smolt production are sensitive to both forms of error, particularly for the Chilkat River project in which a very small fraction of the population is marked using minnow trapping methods that involve primarily capture of pre-migrating fish in early spring that may vary in selectivity depending on location and weather.
 The proportion of returning adults with coded wire tags (Ɵ) has averaged 0.019 for the Chilkat River and 0.170 for the Berners River.
-Estimates of adult return are less affected by error in estimating Ɵ because only the catch estimate is entirely dependent upon Ɵ, while escapement is estimated independently.
+Estimates of adult return are less affected by error in estimating Ɵ because only the harvest estimate is entirely dependent upon Ɵ, while escapement is estimated independently.
 Marine survival estimates are directly dependent upon estimated smolt production, such that over-estimation of smolt production will result in a proportionate under-estimate of marine survival and vice versa.

 Inseason Stock Assessment and Management

-The strong positive correlation in returns to the Berners and Chilkat Rivers indicates that conditions should be favorable for inseason stock assessment based on aggregate catch and effort statistics in the Lynn Canal commercial drift gillnet fishery.
-However, R2 values for linear relationships between District 115 drift gillnet coho CPUE and measures of abundance of Berners River coho salmon (run size in Lynn Canal and spawning escapement) are in most cases relatively weak (Appendix F1).
-During 1989–2014, cumulative CPUE of wild coho salmon in District 115 does not explain more than one-third of variation in Berners River run size in Lynn Canal until after the fishery has concluded for statistical week 38, after 97% of the troll harvest and 61% of the Lynn Canal drift gillnet harvest of the stock has already been taken, on average.
+The strong positive correlation in returns to the Berners and Chilkat Rivers indicates that conditions should be favorable for inseason stock assessment based on aggregate catch and effort statistics in the Lynn Canal drift gillnet fishery.
+However, R2 values for linear relationships between Lynn Canal drift gillnet fishery coho salmon CPUE and measures of abundance of Berners River coho salmon (run size in Lynn Canal and spawning escapement) are in most cases relatively weak (Appendix F1).
+During 1989–2014, cumulative CPUE of wild coho salmon in Lynn Canal drift gillnet fishery does not explain more than one-third of variation in Berners River run size in Lynn Canal until after the fishery has concluded for statistical week 38, after 97% of the troll harvest and 61% of the Lynn Canal drift gillnet fishery harvest of the stock has already been taken, on average.

 Inseason assessment based on CPUE is complicated by variation in factors related to fishery management, including predominant fishing areas and the number of boats participating, as well as variation caused by natural factors including weather and fish behavior.
-The number of vessels participating in the drift gillnet fishery during peak fall fishing weeks (36–39) decreased dramatically from an average of over 200 vessels in the 1970s and 1980s to 94 vessels in the 1990s and 55 vessels in the 2000s.
+The number of vessels participating in the Lynn Canal drift gillnet fishery during peak fall fishing weeks (statistical weeks 36–39) decreased dramatically from an average of over 200 vessels in the 1970s and 1980s to 94 vessels in the 1990s and 55 vessels in the 2000s.
 Average participation increased slightly to 71 vessels in 2010–2014 (Figure 43).
 The decrease in effort coincided with a sharp decline in fall chum salmon abundance (Figure 13) and an increase in coho salmon returns across the region in the 1990s, that provided increased fall fishing opportunity in other drift gillnet fishing districts to the south.
 Although the total duration of openings in peak fall weeks was relatively stable at 180–212 hours during the 1970s–1990s, average fishing time increased markedly to 353 hours during 2000–2009 and 264 hours in 2010–2014.